Enzo al 29 is the Trastevere table

 One bite of the amatriciana or carbonara and you get it.
 While the amatriciana is exquisite, the carbonara is truly insane.
 Literally insane, because Roberto, gasp, uses the entire egg- white and yellow- when tradition calls for only the yolk.
 That egg matters.
 In order to create the most delicious carbonara, Roberto picks his eggs from San Bartolomeo in Viterbo, one of the top free-range, organic hen houses in Italy.
 So why waste any part …

 “Enzo is like home to me.
-Roberto talks about pecorino and parmigiano like an art historian waxing on Caravaggio,” says ML, whose been a patron of Da Enzo for over a decade.
+Roberto talks about pecorino and parmigiano like an art historian waxing on Caravaggio,” says Marie-Louise, whose been a patron of Da Enzo for over a decade.
 The trattoria is always her first stop when she returns from Il Pellicano and Mezzatorre.

 The Di Felice family passion is second to none.– Marie-Louise Scio